JSTOR-Labs/plant-humanities/watermelon/README.md

 ### Watermelons in Art around the World

 By the ninth and twelfth centuries, watermelons had spread, respectively, to India and China, travelling regional trade routes.[^ref11] Distinguished by its sinewy vines, the fruit was associated with vitality and playfulness and soon became the object of artistic attention.
 Fourteenth-century Japanese representations of arhats—those who reached nirvana in the Buddhist tradition—for instance, show watermelons as a religious offering.
-Korean paintings from the Joseon Dynasty by the female artist Shin Saimdang (1504–1551) [depict](https://www.museum.go.kr/site/eng/relic/represent/view?relicId=2061) watermelons alongside flowers, butterflies, and mice, with their arching vines and exposed seeds symbolizing a wish for healthy and abundant children.[^ref12] One of Shin’s depictions of watermelons appears on the 5,000 won banknote today.[^ref13]
+Korean paintings from the Joseon Dynasty by the female artist Shin Saimdang (1504–1551) [depict watermelons](https://www.museum.go.kr/site/eng/relic/represent/view?relicId=2061) alongside flowers, butterflies, and mice, with their arching vines and exposed seeds symbolizing a wish for healthy and abundant children.[^ref12] One of Shin’s depictions of watermelons appears on the 5,000 won banknote today.[^ref13]
 <param ve-map
+	title="Distribution of watermelon, 1000 BCE to 1400 CE."
 	basemap="Esri_WorldPhysical"
 	time-selector="1000 BCE:1400"
-	center="38.9637, 35.2433"
-	zoom="3">
+	center="Q26253"
+	zoom="1.8">
 <param ve-map-layer
-	title="Distribution of watermelon."
 	url="watermelon_distribution.json"
 	geojson active>
 <param ve-image